-There are 2 warehouses in the port, one of 5,000 sqm for general cargoes and another, dedicated for the storage of PE, measuring 12,000 sqm.
+There are 2 warehouses in the port, one of 5,000 sqm for general cargoes and another, dedicated for the storage of PP, measuring 12,000 sqm.
 Another 4,000 sqm area is allocated for the handling and storage of containers.

 The cranes at the port railway station have a 5 T lifting capacity only.
-Therefore, upon discharging from the vessels, containers, which have to be dispatched inland by rail, are trucked to better geared private terminals where they are reloaded onto rail platforms.
+Therefore, when discharging from the vessels, containers, which have to be dispatched inland by rail, are trucked to better geared private terminals where they are reloaded onto rail platforms.
+The reverse procedure applies for full export containers.

 The volume of containers and cargo remains very low compared to the potential of the Turkmen economy and it is made up in its vast majority of last voyage boxes.
-The reverse procedure applies for full export containers.

-A significant quantity of oversized and heavy parcels shipped to Turkmenistan as well as other Central Asian Republics and mainly destined to the oil and gas industry are moving via Turkmenbashi.
+A significant quantity of oversized and heavy parcels shipped to Turkmenistan (as well as other Central Asian Republics) and mainly destined to the oil and gas industry are moving via Turkmenbashi.
 Users however complain that the afore-mentioned port means are not enough equipped and powerful for the sizeable quantity of super-OOG/very heavy lifts imported at Turkmenbashi and at times additional lifting gears have to be brought from other locations around the Caspian.